bruzgus1/HTML-CSS-Milestone-Project/README.md

 ![navigation menu screenshot](/assets/images/nav-bar.webp)

-    - Featured on all three pages, the full responsive navigation bar includes links to the  Home page, Official List and My Personal List page and is identical in each page to allow for easy navigation.
+    - Featured on all three pages, the full responsive navigation bar includes links to the  Home page, Official List and Personal List page and is identical in each page to allow for easy navigation.
     - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
 2. **Landing Page**
 ![partial home page screenshot](/assets/images/home-page.webp)

-    - The landing page has an explanation of what this site hopes to provide for the user
+    - The landing page has an explanation of what this site hopes to provide for the user.
-    - The landing Page also has a video that any level Anime fan will find enjoyable
+    - The landing Page also has a video that any level Anime fan will find enjoyable.
 3. **The Official List**
 ![partial official list page screenshot](/assets/images/official-list.webp)

-    - The official list is just like it sounds, it has a community voted list of the most enjoyable anime there is
+    - The official list is just like it sounds, it has a community voted list of the most enjoyable anime there is.
 4. **My Personal List**
 ![partial personal list page screenshot](/assets/images/personal-list.webp)

-    - My Personal List is a list I created of under rated or not as well known anime that I think everyone should try and watch of there quality as a show
+    - My Personal List is a list I created of under rated or not as well known anime that I think everyone should try and watch as they are just as enjoyable as the more well known shows.

 ## Technologies Used
 - HTML5 - the pages of this site were designed using HTML.